AI Doom-Scrolling: How to Stop Obsessing Over AI News

 🧠 The Illusion of Preparedness

 Doom-scrolling feels productive.
 Your brain tells you that by consuming more AI news, you're "staying informed" and "preparing" for what's coming.
 This is the most seductive lie of the doom-scrolling cycle.
-Reading your fourteenth article about AI job displacement doesn't prepare you for anything.
-It just marinates your nervous system in cortisol.
+Much of what you consume is also AI-generated misinformation or exaggerated claims designed to provoke, not inform.
+Reading your fourteenth article about AI job displacement doesn't prepare you for anything — it just amplifies your fear of AI job replacement and the physical stress symptoms that come with sustained threat activation.
+It likely keeps your stress response elevated for hours.
 Preparation is action — learning a skill, having a conversation, making a plan.
 Scrolling is not preparation.
 It's anxiety wearing a productivity mask.

 🔄 The Uncertainty Loop